isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2695.md

 ---
-title: Yumstone F&B Solutions Version 5.0 - Package 4 Qrcode Ordering and CRM
+title: Gurusoft Logistics Management System Version 11 - Gurusoft Logistics Management System - 10 Users Pack
-permalink: /productivity-solutions-grant/solutionrepo/solution1835
+permalink: /productivity-solutions-grant/solutionrepo/solution2695
 ---

 ### Description

-Yumstone's Management System enables F&B operators and restaurants to empower their dining and takeaway customers to order their food and beverages by themselves using their own mobile devices - mobile phone or tablets.
-The solution also allow F&B operators to register every customer in Yumstone CRM and run marketing campaigns and promotions to attract return customers which is the most important group of customers for operators.
+Gurusoft is a Singapore based company founded in 2003 with 19 years of special focus in Warehousing, Transportation and Supply Chain, our systems are used by more than 6,000 logistics professionals.
+Gurusoft Logistics Management Software (LMS) is the first Cloud-Based LMS solutions designed specifically for local SME customers in mind.
+Our system is fully configurable and very easy to use.
+Most of our implementations are done faster than expected with very minimum training.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Yumstone_Annex_3_CR_wef_20_Jan_2022_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Gurusoft_20210253_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria